Package 'propop'

 age_groups

-character, optional argument ("age_groups_3") indicating if the data shall be aggregated into the predefined three age groups (0-19, 20-64, over 65 years).
+character, optional argument with options "age_groups_3" or "age_groups_5".
+The option "age_groups_3" groups the data into three age ranges (0-19, 20-64, 65 years and older).
+The option "age_groups_5" groups the data into five age ranges (0-19, 20-39, 40-59, 60-79, 80 years and older).
 Using aggregated groups will lead to smaller projection errors than using 101 age classes.
-Currently only one option is available for aggregating age groups.
-Defaults to using 101 one-year age classes.
+Defaults to using 101 one-year age classes if no option is chosen.

 Value